SteffenMoritz/Synthetic_Data_Challenge/README.md

-# TEAM DESTATIS: Repository for work on UNECE HLG-MOS Synthetic Data Challenge
+# TEAM DESTATIS: Repository for work on the UNECE HLG-MOS Synthetic Data Challenge

 This was our (**Team DESTATIS**) repository for work on the United Nations Economic Commission for Europe (UNECE) High-level Group for the Modernisation of Statistical Production and Services (HLG-MOS) **Synthetic Data Challenge 2022**.